doktordirk/aurelia-authentication-loopback-sample/README.md

 This is a basic sample for an [Aurelia](http://aurelia.io/) client using [spoonx/aurelia-auth](https://github.com/SpoonX/aurelia-auth) for authorized access to a [Strongloop](http://loopback.io/) loopback api server based on paul van bladel's [aurelia-loopback-sample](https://github.com/paulvanbladel/aurelia-loopback-sample/) and [aurelia-auth-sample](https://github.com/paulvanbladel/aurelia-auth-sample/)

+[loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer) is used to handle third-party authorization on the server side.

 Comments on aurelia gitter and push requests welcome.
 ..